jeff-eng/learning_journal/README.md

 ### Useful resources

 - [CSS Only Hamburger menu](https://youtu.be/dAIVbLrAb_U?si=ZNvuSmOyV_X9AskA) - This helped me implement a hamburger menu on my mobile screen sizes using CSS only.
-- [Learn CSS Grid](https://scrimba.com/learn/cssgrid) - This free Scrimba course really helped me improve my understanding CSS Grid and all of its various properties.
+- [Learn CSS Grid](https://scrimba.com/learn/cssgrid) - This free Scrimba course really helped me improve my understanding of CSS Grid and all of its various properties.

 ### Conventions
 - BEM (Block__Element--Modifier) naming convention for CSS classes